7 Ways to Incorporate Mindfulness into Your Workday

 Mindfulness is, at its core, the practice of observing rather than judging or immediately reacting.
 It’s intentionally taking a step back to assess what is going on internally for you throughout the day.
 Having this ability allows you to not only live and work in a more balanced and productive way, but it can also help you work through pivotal moments in personally and professionally, taking stock of what happened and determine your next best path.

-Let’s look at some practical ways to apply the concept of mindfulness to help you manage your own work life more effectively:
+Let’s look at practical ways to apply the concept of mindfulness to help manage your own work life more effectively:

 1. Know your individual energy flow.